Charlie Murphy (singer-songwriter): Early life

 Charles "Charlie" Joseph Murphy Jr. was born in Baltimore on July 4, 1953.
 He was the third of seven children.
 His mother, Angela Murphy, was a nurse and his father, Charlie Murphy Sr., was a court stenographer.
 He was described as engaging and outgoing in high school, and was involved in theater, debate, and student government.
 Influenced by the civil rights and anti-war movements that he witnessed early in life, Murphy decided to devote himself to facilitating social change.
 While studying sociology at Loyola University Maryland, Murphy also worked as a camp counselor.

 After graduating from Loyola, Murphy began working in youth mental health services in Roanoke, Virginia.
 After a time, however, he realized that he was "being asked to help these young people to adjust to a world in turmoil rather than to empower them to take an active role in making things better," and decided to transition from work in mental health to social activism through music.

 Personal life

 In 2002, Murphy received an email from a former student of a friend, Eric Mulholland, who had just moved to the area and was seeking new connections.
 They started dating a week after they met.
-Four years later, Murphy proposed while they were on a trip to Portugal, and they were married that year.
-The day after their wedding, they took what Murphy referred to as a "honeymoon of service" and traveled to Uganda to work with youth who had HIV.
+Two years later, Murphy proposed while they were on a trip to Portugal, and they married in 2006.
+The day after their wedding, they took what Murphy referred to as a "honeymoon of service" and traveled to Uganda to work with youth living with HIV.
 In a 2015 interview, Murphy said with regards to Eric, "I took one look at him and thought to myself, 'I could spend the rest of my life with him" and "I always felt married to him since I met him."
 The two resided on Whidbey Island in Washington.